handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

 ## Add a custom comparator

-A comparator is a function that determines the final sort order, based on specified criteria.
+A comparator is a function that determines the sort order, based on specified criteria.

 Adding a custom comparator lets you go beyond Handsontable's built-in sorting features.
 You can:
 - Apply a custom sort order.
 For example, instead of sorting data alphabetically or numerically, you can sort it by length or by the occurrence of a specific character.
 - Handle exceptions.
 For example, in a list of employees, you can exclude workers with a specific job title from sorting.
 - Implement a custom sorting logic based on your own criteria.